teone-debugger/examGui/README.md

 ### This game is brought to you by:
 - Gianluca Frassoni (GitHub: GianSette)
 - Matteo Milan (GitHub: Teone-Debugger)
-- Cezar Cosmin Stefan Tordai (GitHub:)
+- Cezar Cosmin Stefan Tordai (GitHub: Mugurel750)
 ---
 ### What is Dungeons and Dragons?
 ___Dungeons and Dragons___ is **not** only a text adventure. <br>